Helping Leaders Understand their Role in Enabling Agile Transformation

 If the class attendees demonstrate additional ability, bonus content may get covered.
 However, the class pace can get set to a slower pace by even one attendee who has not prepared for class, as per pre-class communications.
 While John Coleman's style is to assume zero knowledge, some attendees may have negative knowledge, preconceived ideas that are incorrect according to Scrum.org.

-Payment in advance is required, no exceptions.
-VAT plus online ticketing charges, if applicable, are additional.
+- Payment in advance is required, no exceptions.
 All documentation requirements for invoice payment by the training date must be declared at the outset.
-VAT is treated automatically by the online ticket provider, if applicable.

-Electronic manuals and Scrum.org assessment fees are included.
-Physical manuals are usually not provided.
+- Electronic manuals and Scrum.org assessment fees are included.
+Physical manuals are not provided.